pavitranew/session-8-ang2-recipes/readme.md

 document.body.innerHTML = greeter(user);
 ```

-Compile it on the command line with `$ tsc greeter.ts` and examine the differences.
+Transpile it to JavaScript on the command line with `$ tsc greeter.ts` and examine the two files.

 ### Type annotations

-`:string`
+Add a datatype `:string` to the person variable:

 ```js
 function greeter(person: string) {